Border Collie insurance

 What are Border Collie puppies like?

 Border Collie puppies are sharp, curious, and full of energy from day one.
-They’ll try to herd your feet, your kids, and even your hoover.
+They’ll try to herd your feet, your children, and even your hoover.
 They need early training and lots of mental stimulation to become well-adjusted adult dogs.
 Don’t underestimate their brains, they’re working dogs by nature, albeit in cute packaging.
-Here are some FAQs about Border Collie puppies:

 How to train a Border Collie puppy